-- Deliver training and best practices presentations on fraud awareness and compliance with agency internal controls. - Initiate more proactive follow-up recommendation activities focused on closure of older and priority open recommendations. - Participate as presenters in overseas staff trainings and similar orientations for staff. - Provide Volunteers/trainees and agency staff with informational materials, guidance, trainings, and other presentations on the role, responsibilities, authority, and functions of OIG and how to effectively and confidentially report fraud, waste, abuse, mismanagement, serious administrative misconduct, or criminal wrongdoing involving Peace Corps staff, contractors, or Volunteers/trainees.
+- Monitor and provide advice/expertise, as appropriate, on the agency's process for planning the resumption of global operations and implementation of its re-entry plan.
+OIG will support the agency by providing applicable best practices and lessons learned derived from OIG work products. - Provide technical assistance to Peace Corps managers on issues related to financial and administrative policies, procedures, best practices, and effective internal controls. - Deliver training and best practices presentations on fraud awareness and compliance with agency internal controls. - Participate as presenters in overseas staff trainings and similar orientations for staff. - Provide Volunteers/trainees and agency staff with informational materials, guidance, trainings, and other presentations on the role, responsibilities, authority, and functions of OIG and how to effectively and confidentially report fraud, waste, abuse, mismanagement, serious administrative misconduct, or criminal wrongdoing involving Peace Corps staff, contractors, or Volunteers/trainees.